-Faculty & Staff Salaries: Allow approximately 33% in fringes for full-time employees.
-Approximately 16% for summer employees.
-Students (summer employment and not enrolled in University) no charge.
-Students (academic year or summer enrolled in University) no charge.
+Faculty & Staff Salaries: Academic and 10-month contracts allow approximately 33% in fringes for full-time employees.
+Approximately 33% for summer employees.
+Students, undergraduate and undergraduate (academic year or summer enrolled in University) 7.65%.
+For full time students, temporary staff and students, Part-time personnel and nonenrolled students use 15.15%.
 The fringe benefit rate of 33% is an average rate that represents the cost for normally charged fringe benefits.
 The average benefit is composed of several categories.
 If the sponsor requires that fringe benefits be budgeted using rates for each category, the University's approved individual rates for fringe benefits can be obtained from the Office of Sponsored Programs.
-As part of personnel salaries or wages, the Principal Investigator must budget 7.65% of the personnel salary or wage, for all non-full-time employees not receiving the 33% Fringe Benefits, including students, for the Federal Insurance Contributions Act (FICA) tax.
+As part of personnel salaries or wages, the Principal Investigator must budget 7.65% of the personnel salary or wage, and 7.5% for GA Define Employee Contribution for all non-full-time employees not receiving the 33% Fringe Benefits, including students, for the Federal Insurance Contributions Act (FICA) tax.